 Overview

-The Hazard Assistance and Resilience Program (HARP – formerly known as the Disaster Recovery Program (DRP) provides financial assistance for loss and damage caused by uninsurable natural hazards.
-Local authorities need to apply to the program first, once it’s approved, residents can apply under the program.
-The local authority is responsible for notifying individuals and small businesses if they are approved to apply for financial assistance.
+The Hazard Assistance and Resilience Program (HARP) provides financial assistance for loss and damage caused by uninsurable natural hazards.
+A local authority must first apply to the Alberta Emergency Management Agency (AEMA) for a HARP, and if approved, individuals, small businesses and other public sector applicants may apply for assistance.
+The local authority is responsible for notifying its residents if individuals and small businesses are eligible to apply for financial assistance.
 The HARP helps return damaged assets to a basic and essential functional condition.

 You must access your own insurance options and any other available sources of assistance first.
-If Alberta Emergency Management Agency (AEMA) determines that insurance was both adequate and available at the time of a disaster event, any costs associated with insurable loss and damage are not eligible for HARP assistance.
+If AEMA determines that insurance was both adequate and available at the time of a disaster, any costs associated with insurable loss and damage are not eligible for HARP assistance.

 The HARP does not cover all types of damage or loss and does not cover the full cost of replacement.

 Educating yourself on what your insurance policy covers is one of the most important strategies to help your family, home or business recover from a disaster event.
+Please visit Be Prepared for tips on how to best protect yourself, your property and your community.

 Disaster insurance coverage